danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 React allows you to pass in methods as props to child components and then in the child component you can use those props as callbacks for various events.

-This is also simple way to simulate [two way data-binding](https://facebook.github.io/react/docs/two-way-binding-helpers.html) (Data flowing seamlessly between parent and child) in react ***Technically it's not*** but it enables data to flow from parent to child and vice versa.
+This is a simple way to emulate [two way data-binding](https://facebook.github.io/react/docs/two-way-binding-helpers.html) (Data flowing seamlessly between parent and child) in react ***Technically it's not*** but it enables data to flow from parent to child and vice versa.

 *`classContext` is a state variable we use to set the bootstrap class of the `LivePreview` component based on where it is rendered*